jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

     UBOOT_SUFFIX = "img"
     SPL_BINARY = "SPL"

-The **0001-Add-bootargs-setting.patch** is required to define a **bootargs** variable in the u-boot environment.
+The **0001-Add-bootargs-setting.patch** is required to define a **bootargs** variable in the u-boot environment that mender uses.

 The **0002-Add-environment-debug.patch** was only for debugging, but it doesn't hurt anything.
 I would remove it for any production project.

-b) Mender requires inclusion of the **u-boot-fw-utils** package in the image.
+**b)** Mender requires utilities from the **u-boot-fw-utils** package.

 The **meta-mender-core** layer overrides the default **u-boot-fw-utils** recipe with a custom one that fixes up **fw_env.config** for mender use.
-This primarily has to do with how big and where the u-boot environment will reside.
+This primarily has to do with the size and location of the u-boot environment.

-The u-boot environment storage is in the first 8 MB of unpartitioned space at the start of the device.
+The u-boot environment default is the first 8 MB of unpartitioned space at the start of the device.
 (TODO: explain where this 8 MB number comes from).

 Mender exposes some variables that allow you to specify where the u-boot environment will reside within this unpartitioned space, both a primary and a redundant value.